fonttools/fontbakery/README.md

 ## Usage

+After installation, this command will start the worker:

+    $ make worker;

-After installation, this command will start the service on a localhost web server:
+Then this command will start the web service on a localhost web server:

-    $ make run
+    $ make run;

-Then open http://localhost:5000 in your browser
+Then open http://localhost:5000 in your browser.
+You will be warned if the worker is not running.

+You may with to clear out all user data:

+    $ make init;

-During the development process you will need to be running a fake mail server,
+During the development process you may wish to be run a fake mail server:

     $ make mail